Paul Simon Said His Collaboration With George Harrison on ‘Saturday Night Live’ Was ‘Effortless’

 “His songwriting, too, which I always thought to be stylistically close to mine, was gentle and sad with country and skiffle influences rippling beneath his often sardonic lyrics,” Simon said.
 “It all seemed deceptively simple until masterpieces like ‘Here Comes the Sun’ and ‘Something’ made people realize that the Beatles has three major writers competing for the limited space of the vinyl LP.”

 “They called him ‘the quiet Beatle,’ but he wasn’t particularly quiet; he simply didn’t demand to be heard,” Simon said.
 “He knew who he was, where he’d come from, what he’d accomplished.”
-Simon continued to explain that George “wasn’t humble, but he projected a humility that implied a vision of his fame seen in a larger context.
+Simon continued to explain that Harrison “wasn’t humble, but he projected a humility that implied a vision of his fame seen in a larger context.

-George had a profound effect on many people, even if they weren’t in his circle of close friends.
+Harrison had a profound effect on many people, even if they weren’t in his circle of close friends.